thestarlab/Bayesian_SDM_MC/README.md

 Project Overview

-This repository includes scripts and data products used to generate environmental covariates, fit a spatiotemporal Bayesian species distribution model for Mormon cricket, and visualize estimated distribution maps.
+This repository includes scripts and data products used to generate environmental covariates and fit a spatiotemporal Bayesian species distribution model for Mormon cricket.
+The resulting estimated distribution maps are available through an interactive web interface.

 1. Environmental Covariate Dataset Generation